-The Blades took the lead with 17 minutes left to play after a controversial penalty was awarded by referee Andy Madley, following his consultation with VAR.
+The Blades took the lead with 17 minutes left to play after a controversial penalty was awarded by referee Andy Madley, following a lengthy consultation with VAR.

 Sheffield United dominated large parts of the game, but much like we've seen this season, their biggest struggles came in the final third.